Byron/gitoxide/README.md

 ## Non-Goals

+Project non-goals can change over time as we learn more, and they can be challenged.

  * **replicate `git` command functionality perfectly**
    * `git` is `git`, and there is no reason to not use it.
 Our path is the one of simplicity to make